 Role of Federal Land Managers (FLM)

-If LDEQ receives a Nonattainment New Source Review (NNSR) or Prevention of Significant Deterioration (PSD) permit application for a source that “may affect” a Class I area, the FLM charged with direct responsibility for managing these lands is notified.
-This notification should be made to the staff contacts at the FLM agencies who handle air quality concerns.
-These FLM agency staff contacts for air quality purposes are as follows:
+If LDEQ receives a Nonattainment New Source Review (NNSR) or Prevention of Significant Deterioration (PSD) permit application for a source that “may affect” a Class I area, the FLM charged with direct responsibility for managing these lands will be notified .
+This notification will be made to the following staff contacts at the FLM agencies who handle air quality concerns:

 Breton National Wildlife Refuge